Sports Provision Major Projects Grant: allocation policy

 - the ability to deliver the project within a reasonable timescale

-- access to the facility (e.g. free to the public, pay as you go, membership only)
+- access to the facility (such as free to the public, pay as you go, membership only)

 - evidence of community support